top of page

 SPACe Appeal: Sports and Performing Arts Centre

-Our current major appeal is the Sport and Performing Arts Centre (SPACe) project.
+We are delighted to have recently completed fundraising for our major appeal, the Sport and Performing Arts Centre (SPACe).
 This will deliver a more appropriate and accessible learning environment, vital for visually impaired, deaf and deafblind students through the creation of a multipurpose fully accessible acoustically treated space which includes an assembly hall, gym, fitness suite and music rooms.

 Harvey and Me